Automated Invoice Capture Software: 10 Tools Compared, Honestly Rated

 A basic approval matrix:

 Without this matrix documented, approval routing depends on individual memory, which fails the moment someone is traveling or leaves the company.
-For detailed guidance on building this framework, see our accounts payable automation best practices guide.
+For detailed guidance on building this framework, see our accounts payable automation best practices guide and invoice matching process guide.

 Three-way matching (purchase order + goods receipt + vendor invoice) is the most effective single control for preventing overpayment and invoice fraud.
 It verifies three things simultaneously: that you ordered the goods, that you received them, and that the invoice matches both.